brontolinux/hENC/README.md

 # hENC

-A hierachical External Node Classifier (ENC) for CFEngine
+A radically simple hierachical External Node Classifier (ENC) for CFEngine

+With just 60 lines of Perl to read and merge settings from plain text files, hENC is probably the simplest external node classifier for CFEngine on the planet.
+I doubt you can find anything as simple and as flexible and powerful (but if you do please share it because I want to use it!).

 **This is work in progress and not yet ready for release**